What is arthrography?

 Why might I need arthrography?

-Arthrography may be done on a joint when there has been persistent and unexplained pain, discomfort, and/or changes in the way the joint works.
+Arthrography may be done on a joint when there has been persistent and unexplained pain, discomfort, loss of motion, and/or changes in the way the joint works.
 Other reasons to do this test may include:

 - To check for damage from recurrent dislocations of the joint

-There may be other reasons for your doctor to recommend arthrography.
+There may be other reasons for your healthcare provider to recommend arthrography.

 What are the risks of arthrography?

-You may want to ask your doctor about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your doctor.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
+It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your healthcare provider.
 Risks linked with radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.

-If you are allergic or sensitive to medications, contrast dyes, local anesthesia, iodine, or latex, tell your doctor.
+If you are allergic or sensitive to medicines, contrast dyes, local anesthesia, iodine, or latex, tell your healthcare provider.

 Some potential risks of arthrography include:

-- Infection at the needle site where the contrast dye is injected
+- Infection and bleeding at the needle site where the contrast dye is injected

 - Allergic reaction to the contrast dye; but this is rare with direct arthrography because the dye is not injected into a vein